rhymeyang/Se/docs/308B/BusinessResilience.md

 >
 > “Geographic region” refers to a location that will likely experience the effects of the same regional disaster that affects the primary site.
 No arbitrarily chosen distance (such as 100 miles) guarantees sufficient separation.
 In some locales, 50 miles is plenty of distance; in other places, 300 miles is too close—it all depends on the nature of disasters that are likely to occur in these areas.
 Information on regional disasters should be available from local disaster preparedness authorities or from local disaster recovery experts.

-- **Considerations When Using Third-Party Disaster Recovery Sites**
-  - Since most organizations cannot afford to implement their own secondary processing site, the only other option is to use a disaster recovery site that is owned by a third party.
+**Considerations When Using Third-Party Disaster Recovery Sites**<br/>Since most organizations cannot afford to implement their own secondary processing site, the only other option is to use a disaster recovery site that is owned by a third party.
 This could be a colocation center, a disaster services center, or a public cloud provider.
 An organization considering such a site needs to ensure that its services contract addresses the following:

-* **Disaster definition**
-  - The definition of disaster needs to be broad enough to meet the organization’s requirements.
+- **Disaster definition**<br/>The definition of disaster needs to be broad enough to meet the organization’s requirements.
-* **Equipment configuration**
-  - IT equipment must be configured as needed to support critical applications during a disaster.
+- **Equipment configuration**<br/>IT equipment must be configured as needed to support critical applications during a disaster.
-* **Availability of equipment during a disaster**
-  - IT equipment needs to be available during a disaster.
+- **Availability of equipment during a disaster**<br/>IT equipment needs to be available during a disaster.
 In the case of disaster service providers, the organization needs to know how the disaster service provider will allocate equipment if many of its customers suffer a disaster simultaneously.
-* **Customer priorities**
-  - The organization needs to know whether the disaster services provider has any customers (government or military, for example) whose priorities may exceed their own.
+- **Customer priorities**<br/>The organization needs to know whether the disaster services provider has any customers (government or military, for example) whose priorities may exceed their own.
-* **Data communications**
-  - There must be sufficient bandwidth and capacity for the organization plus other customers who may be operating at the disaster provider’s center at the same time.
+- **Data communications**<br/>There must be sufficient bandwidth and capacity for the organization plus other customers who may be operating at the disaster provider’s center at the same time.
-* **Testing**
-  - The organization needs to know what testing it is permitted to perform on the service provider’s systems so that the ability to recover from a disaster can be tested in advance.
+- **Testing**<br/>The organization needs to know what testing it is permitted to perform on the service provider’s systems so that the ability to recover from a disaster can be tested in advance.
-* **Right to audit**
-  - The organization should have a “right to audit” clause in its contract so that it can verity the presence and effectiveness of all key controls in place at the recovery facility.
+- **Right to audit**<br/> The organization should have a “right to audit” clause in its contract so that it can verity the presence and effectiveness of all key controls in place at the recovery facility.
 Note, however, that a right to audit is generally not an option for public cloud providers.
-* **Security and environmental controls**
-  - The organization needs to know what security and environmental controls are in place at the disaster recovery facility.
+- **Security and environmental controls**<br/> The organization needs to know what security and environmental controls are in place at the disaster recovery facility.
-* **Acquiring Additional Hardware**
-  - Many organizations elect to acquire their own server, storage, and network hardware for disaster recovery purposes.
+- **Acquiring Additional Hardware**<br/> Many organizations elect to acquire their own server, storage, and network hardware for disaster recovery purposes.
 How an organization goes about acquiring hardware depends on its high-level recovery strategy:
-* **Cold site**
+- **Cold site**<br/>**Warm site**
-  - An organization will need to be able to purchase hardware as soon as the disaster occurs.
-* **Warm site**
   - An organization probably will need to purchase hardware in advance of the disaster, but it may be able to purchase hardware when the disaster occurs.
 The choice will depend on the recovery time objective.
-* **Hot site**
-  - An organization will need to purchase its recovery hardware in advance of the disaster.
+- **Hot site**<br/> An organization will need to purchase its recovery hardware in advance of the disaster.
-* **Cloud**
-  - An organization will not need to purchase hardware, as this is provided by the cloud infrastructure provider.
+- **Cloud**<br/> An organization will not need to purchase hardware, as this is provided by the cloud infrastructure provider.

 Pros and cons to these strategies are listed in [Table 5-18](/images/308b/ch05r18.jpeg).
 Warm site strategy is not listed, since an organization could purchase hardware either in advance of the disaster or when it occurs.
 But because cold, hot, and cloud sites are deterministic, they are included in the table.